Kids See Ghosts (album): Themes and lyrics

 Lyrically, Kids See Ghosts includes references to mental illness throughout.
 "Freeee (Ghost Town, Pt.
 2)" and "Reborn" are related to the recovery from the state, showcasing a transition to happiness.
 The album includes the duo battling against their mental fears and anxieties to achieve comfort in a better spirit, with them mostly doing so on the aforementioned tracks.
 As Robert Christgau summarized for Vice, they demonstrate male bonding and "acknowledge their madness, with West shitcanning his meds" and Cudi becoming enough of "a rehab nut" that it leads to the mantra of "I'm movin' forward" being heavily repeated.
 Kids See Ghosts also acknowledge their past successes, as well as failures.
 Pop culture and historical references are frequent throughout Kids See Ghosts, mostly in "4th Dimension".

 The album's opener, "Feel the Love", includes a verse from Pusha T, while West contributes gun noises ("vocal rat-a-tats", as Christgau described) to the track and Cudi sings a hook about being able to "feel the love".
 The staff of Highsnobiety noticed that the position of "Fire" after the track serves as a reminder "of the ping-pong nature of mental illness — sometimes you're up, sometimes you're down", with the song lyrically seeing Kids See Ghosts take "a softer approach to diagnosing the self, exposing the failures of the aforementioned duo".
 Within "4th Dimension", Kids See Ghosts prevent being burdened by their feelings by putting forward the random in the form of the duo's current thoughts; this is an example of bipolar disorder.
 West shows that he is numb to criticism on "Freeee (Ghost Town, Pt.
 2)", which is about the mind becoming free of any impediments.
 The song interpolates lyrics from the original "Ghost Town".
 "Reborn" is linked to getting past mental lows that inspire depression and usage of drugs.
 The throes of paranoia are addressed on "Kids See Ghosts", which also features political ideas from Yasiin Bey: "Civilization without society / Power and wealth with nobility / Stability without stasis / Spaces and places."
 In contrast to the song's lyrical content, "Cudi Montage" features Cudi remarking about the journey to his mind's reconstruction and West referencing an environment's cycle of violence.
 The track was described by the staff of Highsnobiety as closing out Kids See Ghosts "on a whimper, purposefully, to dictate the cyclical nature of mental illness".

+Some commentators have compared the album's exploration of alienation, spirituality, suffering and redemption to themes present in the work of Italian filmmaker and writer Pier Paolo Pasolini.
+Prior to the release of Kids See Ghosts, Kanye West stated that he had read and studied Pasolini's collected works.
+West later reaffirmed his admiration for Pasolini, stating that he had studied the artist's opera omnia and held him in high regard despite their differing views.